-It can be hard to make the healthy choices.
+It can be hard to make healthy choices.
 We get that, America.
 From the instant gratification of cheap fast food to the procrastination and excusing mentality of “Maybe tomorrow” and “I’m not feeling it today,” to the busy business of careerists and family obligations, there are a number of things that get in the way of the living the healthy lifestyle you’ve entertained for a good portion of your life.
-That’s right, we see you liking those quick morning workout routines and healthy recipes on social media.
+That’s right, we see that you like those quick morning workout routines and healthy recipes on social media.
 We know you drive by the gym and humor the idea of signing up.
 We know you want your doctor to stop nagging you.
 But, man, does being healthy have to be such a chore?

 We here at Health Fitness Revolution have decided to make a list of the top ten health tips for Americans to help each and every one of you transform into the healthier, better version of yourself.
 If you follow these guidelines, the road to becoming healthy may be smooth and relatively painless (soreness from working out not included; bonus: that soreness if proof your muscles are building themselves up, proof that the progress is real!).

 - Get eight hours of sleep a night- While you sleep, your body repairs itself against the stress you put it through in a regular day, both physical and mental stress.
-Being well rested is proven to boost your immune system as those who sleep less are more susceptible to sickness.
+Being well-rested is proven to boost your immune system as those who sleep less are more susceptible to sickness.
 During sleep, the brain also processes all the information of the day, filtering between transitive memories that can be dismissed to storing short-term and long-term information for easier recall.
 The more you sleep, the more you retain!
 Sleep also makes you feel generally better, and allows for clearer thinking, enabling you to work and play more efficiently!

 - Drink more water – Our bodies are 60 percent water, and daily functions in our body require that much water as you may have guessed.
 What you probably didn’t know is that water helps regulate body temperature, clears our skin by flushing out toxins, fights sickness, and boosts cognitive function.
 A suggested daily intake of water is between 10 to 16 cups depending on weight (the more you weigh the more you drink), exercise level (drink more with increased levels of exercise), age (as you get older you need to drink more), and gender (men should drink more on average).
 Another suggestion is half your body weight in ounces.
 For example, if you weigh 130 pounds, you should drink 65 fluid ounces of water at a minimum.